 ITI is a program of The Task Force for Global Health.

-Trachoma control activities were limited following national reunification in 1976, when MOH priorities shifted to life-threatening diseases and vaccination programs in the postwar recovery period.
+Trachoma control activities were limited following national reunification in 1976, when national priorities shifted to life-threatening diseases and vaccination programs in the postwar recovery period.
 Progress continued, however, and by 1995 active trachoma and trichiasis prevalence were estimated to be 7.1% and 1.2%, respectively.

 CURRENT IMPLEMENTATION STATUS

-In 2014, to assist in assessing progress towards elimination, USAID and GTMP collaborated with NIO to survey 24 districts thought to have previously been endemic.
+In 2014, to assist in assessing progress towards elimination, USAID collaborated with the NIO to survey 24 districts thought to have previously been endemic.
 One cluster of Yen Minh district, Lung Ho commune, had usually high TF prevalence.
 Additional investigations of clinical signs and C. trachomatis DNA in Lung Ho in 2015 and 2016 indicated active disease warranting control.

 Zithromax® Shipments by Year